-You are training for a long-distance triathlon later this spring.
+You are training for a long-distance triathlon later this year.
 You know your swim training is going well because your times in your 50-meter sprint sets keep coming down.
 This is a sure sign your performance potential for the swim leg of your upcoming race is headed in the right direction, right?
 Not necessarily.
 While any type of improvement in workouts is usually a good sign, improved performance in short sprints is not always a reliable indicator of increasing performance potential in a long open-water swim.
 For real evidence, you should regularly perform workouts in the pool that look more like a real triathlon swim leg than a set of 50-meter sprints.

 That’s where time-trial workouts come in.
 A time-trial swim workout serves the dual function of giving you a race-specific training stimulus and letting you know whether the rest of your training is actually serving to increase your race-specific fitness.
 The idea is to do one such workout every two to four weeks.
 If you see a satisfactory degree of improvement, you know your training is on track.
 If your level of improvement is disappointing, or if you fail to improve at all, you know your swim training needs to change.

 Always do your swim time-trial workouts when you are well recovered from recent swim sessions.
 Warm up with at least 200 meters of easy lap swimming plus a few short (25-meter) sprints to prime the nervous system.
 Swim the designated distance as fast as you can (but evenly paced), record your time and cool down.